 When determining which projects to fund through the Regional Target funding process, MPO members collaborate with municipalities, state agencies, members of the public, advocacy groups, and other stakeholders.
-The MPO uses evaluation criteria in its project selection process to help identify and prioritize projects that advance the MPO's goals, which are categorized as follows:
+The MPO board uses evaluation criteria in its project selection process to help identify and prioritize projects that advance the MPO's goals, which are categorized as follows:

 - Safety

 - System Preservation

 - Capacity Management/Mobility

-- Clean Air/Clean Communities
+- Clean Air/Sustainable Communities

 - Transportation Equity

 - Economic Vitality

-Additionally, the MPO has established investment programs, which are designed to direct Regional Target funding towards MPO priority areas over the next 25 years:
+Additionally, the MPO has established investment programs, which are designed to direct Regional Target funding towards MPO priority areas over the next 25 years, to help meet these goals.
+The investment programs used for the FFYs 2020-24 TIP, which were established by the MPO's current Long-Range Transportation Plan (LRTP), Charting Progress to 2040, are as follows:

-- Intersection Improvements - Complete Streets
+- Intersection Improvements

+- Complete Streets

 - Major Infrastructure

 - Bicycle Network and Pedestrian Connections

 - Community Transportation/Parking/Clean Air and Mobility